'An Annotated List of Reference Books for the

 topic, from the British Museum's celebrated former Conservator, A.D.
 Baynes-Cope, is 'The conservation of maps' (LIBER Bulletin

-reviewed, March 2007, and will be reissued 'soon'}; as well as their online leaflets on a wide variety of Preservation and Conservation topics.
+Take a look at the Northeast Document Conservation Center's online leaflets on a wide variety of Preservation and Conservation topics.

 Besides the links above, see also under 'Map Societies' below and, for topics such as paper and watermarks, the Bibliography section of the 'Special Topics' page.